derekwilson/derekwilson.github.io/_posts/2017-05-25-liquid-image-widget.md

 categories: ["Development", "General", "Web"]
 ---

-This year I [migrated][migrate-play-url] my blog to [Github Pages][github-pages-url].
+This year I [migrated][migrate-post-url] my blog to [Github Pages][github-pages-url].
 I am super impressed by the move hosting on github is incredibly fast.

 There are a few things that I took for granted in my old work flow.
 One was the way that if I inserted an image into a post then Windows Live Writer would insert a small thumbnail and link to the full image.
 I didnt realist how useful this was until I wrote one of my [first posts][example-post-url].